Japan’s 29th Place IMD Digital Competitiveness Ranking, Explained

 Criteria include hard data (e.g., Internet bandwidth speed) and soft data (e.g., company agility).
 Hard criteria represent 2/3 weight, and survey data represent 1/3 weight.

-Of the 63 countries examined, Japan ranked 29th in 2022, falling one placement from their 28th place finish in 2021.
+Of the 64 countries examined, Japan ranked 32nd in 2023, falling three placements from their 29th place finish in 2022.
 Their best showing came in 2018, with a 22nd-place finish.
-Other Asian countries finishing ahead of Japan include South Korea in 8th, Taiwan in 11th, and China in 17th.
+Other Asian countries finishing ahead of Japan include Singapore in 3rd, Korea in 6th, and Taiwan in 9th.

-Of the 14 Asia-Pacific countries ranked, Japan scored 8th overall in Asia, with their best Asia-Pacific ranking at 7th in 2018 and 2016.
+Of the 14 Asia-Pacific countries ranked, Japan scored 8th overall in Asia, which is a drop of 1 placement from their best Asia-Pacific ranking of 7th in 2018 and 2016.

-Looking at individual score components, Japan ranked last (63/63) in the following categories:
+Looking at individual score components, Japan ranked last (64 of 64) in the following categories:

-There were a few bright spots: Japan ranked 1st in pupil-teacher ratio (training and education), 2nd for wireless broadband, 2nd in world robots distribution (business agility), 2nd in software piracy, 4th in high-tech patent grants (scientific concentration), and 4th in robots in education and R&D (scientific concentration), 4th in E-participation, and 5th in Educational assessment PISA - Math.
+There were a few bright spots: Japan ranked 3rd in pupil-teacher ratio (training and education), 2nd for wireless broadband, 2nd in world robots distribution (business agility), and 2nd in software piracy.

-Japan’s technology factor improved in all subfactor categories compared to the previous year’s ranking.
-However, the knowledge and future readiness factors have declined.
+Japan’s technology factor and future readiness categories declined.
+However, subfactor categories compared to the previous year’s ranking.
+However, it's knowledge factor has improved.

 Current initiatives to push digital competitiveness forward in Japan